eernstg/typer/README.md

 ```

 This kind of code isn't particularly convenient.
 For example, we have to
-"manually tell the type system" that `iterable.first` has the type `Y`.
+"manually" tell the type system that `iterable.first` has the type `Y`, by
+means of a type cast.

-This is indeed true because `Y` will be the actual type argument of
+This cast is safe because `Y` will be the actual type argument of
-`iterable`, but the type system cannot make that connection.
+`iterable`.
+However, the type system cannot make that connection.
 (It would
 take a full-fledged language mechanism to be able to know this in the type
 system.)
 Still, the fact that `Y` is guaranteed to be the actual type
 argument of `iterable` allows us to write type casts that are guaranteed to
 succeed.
-And the point is that we can now _use_ that actual type argument
+The point is that we can now _use_ that actual type argument
 because it's available as `Y` in the body of the function literal.

 The crucial insight is that it is not possible to get access to the value